shinbutou/tsinghua_nao/README.md

 # ReadMe
-The repository is dedicated to the thesis project for the robotic humanoid NAO
+The repository is dedicated to the thesis project, using the robotic humanoid NAO.